Introduction to Layers and Masks¶

 Some artists draw with limited number of layers, but some prefer to have different elements of the artwork on separate layer.
 Krita has some good layer management features which make the layer management task easy.

 You can group layers and organize the elements of your artwork.

 The layer order can be changed or layers can be moved in and out of a group in the layer stack by simply holding them and dragging and dropping.
 Layers can also be copied across documents while in the subwindow mode, by dragging and dropping from one document to another.

 These features save time and also help artists in maintaining the file with a layer stack which will be easy to understand for others who work on the same file.
 In addition to these layers and groups can both be labeled and filtered by colors, thus helping the artists to visually differentiate them.

-To assign a color label to your layer or layer group you have to right click on the layer and choose one of the given colors from the context menu.
+To assign a color label to your layer or layer group you have to on the layer and choose one of the given colors from the context menu.
 To remove an already existing color label you can click on the ‘x’ marked box in the context menu.

-Once you assign color labels to your layers, you can then filter layers having similar color label by clicking on one or more colors in the list from the drop-down situated at the top-right corner of the layer docker.
+Once you assign color labels to your layers, you can then filter layers having similar color label by clicking on one or more colors in the list from the drop-down situated in the top-right corner of the layer docker.

 Types of Layers¶